edyan/neuralyzer/README.md

 ## Usage
 The easiest way to use that tool is to start with the command line tool.
-After cloning the project, run:
+After cloning the project and running a `composer install`, try:
 ```bash
 bin/neuralyzer
 ```